lunasec-io/lunasec/README.md

 </p>

 ## Deploying LunaSec
-LunaSec is _self hosted_.
-In order to use LunaSec in your production environment, you will need to host a copy yourself.
+LunaDefend is _self hosted_.
+In order to use LunaDefend in your production environment, you will need to host a copy yourself.
 We built a deployment CLI tool to make this easy.
 Currently, LunaSec only deploys to AWS.
 LunaSec will work with an app that is hosted on other platforms, you just need to have an AWS account for LunaSec to deploy to.

-To get started deploying LunaSec, please see our docs [here](https://www.lunasec.io/docs/pages/deployment/deploy-with-aws/).
+To get started deploying LunaDefend, please see our docs [here](https://www.lunasec.io/docs/pages/deployment/deploy-with-aws/).

 ## Need Help?
 If you find yourself stuck, you're missing a feature, or you just want to clear up some confusion, then please head over